 "The Armenian government is committed to adopting the protocols, but only after or at the same time as Turkey," Giragosian wrote Trend in an e-mail.

 Ratification of the protocols by the Armenian parliament depends on Turkey, Turkish MP from the opposition National Movement Party Reshad Dogru said.

-"I do not believe the Armenian parliament to ratify the protocols, because there are certain moments that are important for Armenia," Dogru told Trend over the telephone.
-"Armenia will not easily accept the moments such as recognition of the current Turkish territory and liberation of the occupied Azerbaijani lands."
+"I do not believe the Armenian parliament to ratify the protocols, because there are certain milestones that are important for Armenia," Dogru told Trend over the telephone.
+"Armenia will not easily accept the milestones such as recognition of the current Turkish territory and liberation of the occupied Azerbaijani lands."

 The expert does not believe in rapid ratification of the protocols by the Armenian parliament.

-Cornell said if you carefully observe the recent events, it becomes clear that there is no political activity in the region.
+Cornell said when carefully observing the recent events, it becomes clear that there is no political activity in the region.

 He said much depends now on the actions of the Turkish Parliament.

 "I think that Armenia will wait for Turkish actions in ratification of the protocols in its Parliament," Cornell said.

 Another factor of the development of events concerning the Armenian-Turkish protocols will influence the position of Armenia, Russia and the United States, the expert said.

 According to the Armenian expert, the status of the protocols has been stalled or delayed, but with the delay limited to the Turkish side only.